Taming the Python Hydra: A Modern Dev Environment with uv

 The Implementation Guide: Setting Up Your uv Environment

-as your primary Python environment manager, inspired by my own setup but generalized for broader use.
-We’ll primarily use zsh
+These steps will guide you through setting up uv as your primary Python environment manager, inspired by my own setup but generalized for broader use.
+We’ll primarily use zsh examples for shell integration, but provide pointers for others.

 Prerequisites: